(If You're Not in It for Love) I'm Outta Here!

 "(If You're Not in It for Love) I'm Outta Here!" is a song co-written and recorded by Canadian country music singer Shania Twain.
-It was released in November 1995 as the fourth single from her second studio album, The Woman in Me (1995).
-Written by Mutt Lange and Twain, the song became her second number-one hit at country radio and the first single to be promoted with three different mixes worldwide to cater to international genre demand.
-The song topped the US Billboard Hot Country Songs chart and was her breakthrough hit in Australia, peaking at number five on the ARIA Singles Chart.
+It was released on November 15, 1995, as the fourth single from her second studio album, The Woman in Me.
+Written by Twain and then-husband and producer Robert John "Mutt" Lange, the song is lyrically a warning to "pickup artists" who are searching for one-night stands instead of real love.

+The song topped the Canadian RPM 100 Country Tracks chart and the US Billboard Hot Country Singles & Tracks chart for six and two weeks, respectively.
+An alternate remix was released to Australia in November 1996, peaking at number five on the ARIA Singles Chart.
 "I'm Outta Here!" was later included on Twain's 2004 Greatest Hits package, and has been performed on all of her tours.
 In 1997, the Eurodance group Real McCoy covered "I'm Outta Here!".
+As of December 2024, the song has accumulated 37 million streams across YouTube, YouTube Music and Spotify.